FDA: N95 masks, now plentiful, should no longer be reused

 “I think it’s ridiculous for Sutter to want to do extended use when the masks are inexpensive, like a dollar apiece.
 They should want to make sure to protect the nurses, we’re the frontline workers,” he said.
 “It puts the patients and us at risk for infection.
 They were never intended for extended use.”

 Hill’s colleague, Sutter nurse Janine Paiste-Ponder, 59, was among hundreds of medical caregivers who died after exposure to COVID-19 at the workplace in the past year.
-Following her July 2020 death, a California’s Division of Occupational Safety and Health investigation at Sutter Health’s Alta Bates Summit Medical Center led to $155,250 in fines for numerous Covid-related workplace safety violations.
+Following her July 2020 death, a California’s Division of Occupational Safety and Health investigation at Sutter Health’s Alta Bates Summit Medical Center led to nearly $300,000 in fines for numerous COVID-related workplace safety violations.

-Prestige Ameritech CEO Mike Bowen, whose Fort Worth, Texas factory is the largest U.S.-manufacturer of N95 masks, said the devices were designed to be used only once, not reused from one patient to the next.
+Prestige Ameritech Executive Vice President Mike Bowen, whose Fort Worth, Texas, factory is the largest U.S.-manufacturer of surgical masks, said the devices were designed to be used only once, not reused from one patient to the next.

 He said he has millions of unsold masks, as do other U.S. manufacturers which invested and ramped up during the pandemic.